 - Define what success looks like (e.g., FCR above 80%, AHT below 5 minutes, escalation rate under 10%).

 - Customize monitoring for different teams.
-For example, sales need monitoring focused on conversion metrics, while support teams should prioritize resolution efficiency.
+For example, sales needs monitoring focused on conversion metrics, while support teams should prioritize resolution efficiency.

-For example, tie silent monitoring to compliance improvement percentages, and correlate screen recording with error reduction metrics to demonstrate clear ROI from monitoring activities.
+Tie silent monitoring to compliance improvement percentages, and correlate screen recording with error reduction metrics.
+This shows clear ROI from monitoring activities.

-Implement a Balanced Mix of Real-Time & Post-Call Monitoring
+2. Implement a Balanced Mix of Real-Time and Post-Call Monitoring

 Here’s what to do: